bobdub/swarm-space/docs/Streaming-Implementation-Plan.md

 ---

-**Status:** Drafted and accepted by caretakers.
-Proceed to Milestone 1 implementation.
+**Status:** Milestones 1–3 implemented; proceed to recording and replay hooks in Milestone 4.